Numaish: Revenue

-Cultural programs
+Cultural programmes

-Several cultural programs are conducted in the Exhibition Club during the 46-day period that include classical and popular musical concerts, magic shows, mushaira (poetry) etc. In recent times Bollywood and Tollywood artists have also performed during the Numaish.
+Several cultural programmes are conducted in the Exhibition Club during the 46-day period that include classical and popular musical concerts, magic shows, mushaira (poetry) etc. In recent times Bollywood and Tollywood artists have also performed during the Numaish.

-The 75th edition of the Numaish inaugurated on 1/1/2015 saw many special programs in Telugu and Urdu including performances by Tollywood artists as well as special Ghazal programs and Comedy programs that have been attended in large numbers by visitors.
+The 75th edition of the Numaish inaugurated on 1 January 2015 saw many special programmes in Telugu and Urdu including performances by Tollywood artists as well as special ghazal programmes and comedy programmes that have been attended in large numbers by visitors.
 The newly renovated club hall was the venue for a special tribute to Legendary poets of Urdu performed by top ghazal singers of Hyderabad.
 This was a rare occasion where so many well known ghazal singers got together and performed on the same stage.
 Some of the poets whose ghazals were presented are Ghalib, Iqbal, Mir Taqi Mir, Faiz Ahmed Faiz, Ibn-E-Insha and more.

-Games will be available from 6pm onwards.
+Games will be available from 6 pm onwards.

-The Legendary Indian Artist, Padma Bhushan Awardee S.P.
-Balasubramanium was felicitated by the Exhibition Society on 8 February 2015 in a Grand Program arranged by the Society's Club and Reception Sub-Committee.
-The President of the society, Eatala Rajender, Telangana Minister for Finance, did the honors along with the other office bearers of the society.
-S.P Balasubramanium spoke and praised the services being rendered by the Exhibition Society.
+Padma Bhushan awardee S. P. Balasubrahmanyam was felicitated by the Exhibition Society on 8 February 2015 in a programme arranged by the Society's Club and Reception Sub-Committee.
+The President of the society, Eatala Rajender, Telangana Minister for Finance, did the honours along with the other office bearers of the society.
+S. P. Balasubrahmanyam spoke and praised the services being rendered by the Exhibition Society.
 He also performed a few of his numbers along with a number of other Telugu Film Industry singers who came and performed as a tribute to Balu Sir (as he's fondly addressed).